GabrielBS46/Asterisk/README.md

 # Asterisk
- Creating system with "Asterisk Guia Definitivo"
+ Telephony system using asterisk and bootstrap